marcodallastella/LEDE-Project-1-Swimming/README.md

 ### [Read the story](https://marcodallastella.github.io/swimming)

 ## Summary of findings
 The two years of 2008 and 2009 resulted in an unprecedented wave of world records in swimming due to the introduction of advanced technology in swimsuits.
-After those swimsuits were banned in 2010, average times, but started decreasing faster than people expected.
-While world records became rarer, 2021, the average time for a top-50 race in all disciplines is remarkely lower than 2009.
+After those swimsuits were banned in 2010, average times among top-50 rankings increased, but soon started decrease again and by 2020 they were already around the times recorded during the tech-swimsuits era.
+While world records became scarcer, by 2021 the average time for a top-50 race in all disciplines is remarkely lower than 2009.

 ### Notebooks: